Make UK/BDO Manufacturing Outlook Report – Q2 2025

 Make UK/BDO Manufacturing Outlook

-Download the Q4 report for detailed insights into the performance of the manufacturing industry over the past three months across our core indicators – confidence, output, orders, employment, and investment – including expectations for 2025.
+Download the Q2 report for a comprehensive analysis of the manufacturing industry’s performance over the past three months.
+Explore our core indicators—confidence, output, orders, employment, and investment—and gain insights into expectations for the third quarter of 2025.

 If you would like to discuss any of the topics raised in this report, please get in touch with BDO Manufacturing partner.